Which admission test is required for entrance into the College of Podiatric Medicine & Surgery at DMU?

 - August 2015 — Application service opens through AACPMAS

-- September 2014 — April 2015: DMU-CPMS invites competitive applicants to interview on campus.
+- September 2015 — April 2016: DMU-CPMS invites competitive applicants to interview on campus.
 Interviews are held weekly on Fridays and decisions are typically issued within 2-3 weeks of the interview.
 Acceptance offers must be confirmed and secured with a non-refundable tuition seat deposit of $500.00 within 30 days of the acceptance date.

-- The application deadline is June 2015, however, DMU encourages applicants to submit materials by no later than March 2015 to receive the best consideration.
+- The official application deadline is June 2016, however, we will fill our class far in advance of this deadline and encourage applicants to submit materials by no later than March 2016 to receive the best consideration.
 We will likely fill our class in the spring, and continue interviewing qualified applicants for potential seats on our Alternate List in May/June.

 - Orientation and classes for the class of 2020 begins the first week of August 2016.

 What should I expect after DMU receives my completed application?

 All applications will be reviewed by the Admission Committee and students will be notified of a decision within about two weeks.
 Competitive applicants may be invited to campus for an interview.
 Applicants may also be placed on Hold pending additional materials, or denied admission and released from the application cycle.

 Is the on-campus interview required?